kharazi/snapp-cli/README.md

-# snapp-cli
+# Snapp Cli

 [![asciicast](https://asciinema.org/a/4LMxOtcPPQDZQI8xpXdck1059.png)](https://asciinema.org/a/4LMxOtcPPQDZQI8xpXdck1059)

-privacy aware command-line interface to take an easy ride with Snapp like a boss.
+`snapp-cli` is a command-line interface for snapp that emphasizes your **PRIVACY**:) request a ride with Snapp like a boss!

 ## Installation